Litauen/docs.bannerlordmodding.lt/modding/crashes.md

-??? failure "An entry with the same key already exists"
+??? failure "SortedList.Add - AiVisitSettlementBehavior - FindSettlementsToVisitWithDistances - AiHourlyTick"
-    **SortedList.Add - AiVisitSettlementBehavior - FindSettlementsToVisitWithDistances - AiHourlyTick**
+    An entry with the same key already exists
     <br>
     REASON: had &lt;Village> with the same id in the settlements.xml